BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

    ****
    （ellipsis）

-For pseudopotential basis groups, it is also necessary to provide ECP data after the valence basis function.
+For pseudopotential basis sets, it is also necessary to provide ECP data after the valence basis function.
 For example

 .. code-block::